AdarshJS/cpp-boilerplate/readme.md

 1. In Eclipse, right click on the boilerplate-eclipse in Project Explorer, select Run As -> Local C/C++ Application

-2. Choose the binaries to run (e.g. shell-app, cpp-test for unit testing)
+2. Choose the binaries to run (e.g. pid-control, cpp-test for unit testing)

 ## Debug